golivecosmos/llm-react-node-app-template/README.md

 ## Getting Started

 To get started, create a `.env` file by copying the `SAMPLE_env` file.
 Then, add your Open API key to the file.
 Now you are ready to run the server and the web app.
+For step-by-step instructions follow [this tutorial on running an LLM React Node app](https://blog.golivecosmos.com/build-an-llm-app-with-node-react-and-langchain-js/).

 ## Custom port